 Since the day we started the full-time RV lifestyle, one of our most asked questions is how we keep our cats from scratching furniture in our RV.
-Trust me, it’s not easy simply because it’s a cat’s natural instinct to use their claws for everything; from grabbing food, snagging their prey, climbing, and self soothing.
-But, there are useful ways to help prevent them from clawing up your RV furniture without harming them.
+It’s a cat’s natural instinct to use their claws for everything; from grabbing food, snagging their prey, climbing, and self soothing.
+But, there are ways to help prevent them from clawing up your RV furniture…and the cat gets to stay!

 Having been a cat owner for almost my entire life, I recognize one of the biggest issues that cats can be destructive little creatures.
-If you don’t teach them that scratching furniture is unacceptable behavior while your cat is very young, you may have to just deal with it.
+If you don’t teach them that scratching furniture is unacceptable behavior while your cat is very young, you may have to accept the consequences of owning a cat and just deal with it.

 Why Do Cats Scratch?